-According to a survey conducted by Prince and Associates during the recent financial crisis, four out of five high-net-worth investors were planning to take money away from their financial advisors.
+According to a Prince and Associates survey conducted during the height of the financial crisis, four out of five high-net-worth investors were planning to take money away from their financial advisors.
+Surprised?
+I'm not.

-... especially if you have money invested with some mutual fund conglomerate you saw advertised on TV.
+Especially if we have money invested with a mutual fund conglomerate we saw advertised on TV.
 And, as you're about to see, the cumulative damage to your long-term wealth can be devastating.

-Today, I'd like to share three reasons why investors like us have been set up to fail.
-Plus, why I'm convinced the stakes have never been higher, and why the mantra, "You can't make money buying and holding stocks anymore" is nonsense.
+Today, I'll reveal three reasons why I believe we have been set up to fail.
+Plus, why I'm convinced the stakes have never been higher, and why the mantra "you can't make money buying and holding stocks anymore" is nonsense.

-If you agree that what I say makes sense, I've got an alternative you can consider.
-So let's start with the No. 1 reason why most U.S. investors fail.
+If you agree that what I say makes sense, I'll offer an alternative you can consider.
+So let's start with the No. 1 reason most U.S. investors fail ...

 1. Thinking inside the box

-You've probably seen the Morningstar style box -- the nine-box grid that shows whether a mutual fund invests in large-cap, mid-cap, or small-cap stocks.
+You probably know the Morningstar-style box -- that nine-box grid that shows whether your mutual fund invests in large-cap, mid-cap, or small-cap stocks.
 And whether the focus is on growth or value -- or some blend of the two.
 OK, fine.
 Except for one thing.

-It seems to me that the more the style box was used to classify fund managers, the more they pigeonholed themselves (and us) into an investment style.
+The more that the style box was used to classify fund managers, the more they seemed to be pigeonholing themselves (and us) into an investment style.
 To see how much this might be costing us, consider the path chosen by renegade investor Peter Lynch at Fidelity Magellan Fund.
 For 13 years, his investors earned 29.2% per year.

 2. Following the herd